ariberin/E-commerce_Web_Project/README.md

-WEB PROJECT
+DJANGO WEB PROJECT

-This is my first web project, still in construction.
+This is my first web project using Django framework, still in construction.